Comment by AshamedCaptain

 So, are these malware scripts signed, has MS relaxed the default PS policy, do users relax it, or has this malware found another way around it?

-antonyt 14 hours ago
+antonyt a year ago

 The attack has the user paste content into the Windows run dialog.
 That could include spawning an admin Powershell and running `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` before running a remote script.
 Or more likely what nullindividual said - the download and start of the exe is entirely contained in what the user is pasting in.

-nullindividual 14 hours ago
+nullindividual a year ago

 It's not a script, which would be a .ps1 file, but from the sounds of it the actual script block/PowerShell function which isn't governed by the signing policy.
 It could simply be an Invoke-WebRequest to download that executable indicated in the article.